-The concept of BNG may seem overwhelming, especially if you are unfamiliar with the approach and how it applies to you.
-But, with an increasing number of Local Authorities requesting it and royal assent on the horizon, you risk costly delays if you don’t factor it in to your development plans moving forward.
+The concept of Biodiversity Net Gain may seem overwhelming, especially if you are unfamiliar with the approach and how it applies to you.
+But, with a non-negotiable net gain needed to secure planning in England, you risk costly delays if you don’t factor it in to your development plans moving forward.

-We’ve been delivering BNG for some time and know how to integrate it into a project to achieve a sites maximum value.
-Over the years, we’ve learnt a number of lessons that have shaped our approach, how we assess it and how we deliver it for our clients.
+We’ve been delivering BNG for some time and know how to integrate it into a project to achieve a site's maximum value.
+Through our experience, we’ve learnt a number of lessons that have shaped our approach, how we assess it and how we deliver it for our clients.

-We've summarised what we've learnt into eight key lessons to help you integrate BNG into your development plans effectively.
+We've summarised what we've learnt into eight key factors that integrate BNG into your development plans effectively.

 1. Start early!